Aleksei-Zaichenko/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+Mention two parts of Express that you learned about this week.

+- Rounting and Middleware

-- [ ] Describe Middleware?
+Describe Middleware?

+- Middleware is an easy way to add modularity to our code.Middleware is implemented as  a small function that handles one aspect of our application.

-- [ ] Describe a Resource?
+Describe a Resource?

+- Everything is a resource

-- [ ] What can the API return to help clients know if a request was successful?
+What can the API return to help clients know if a request was successful?

+-a status and/or helpful message

-- [ ] How can we partition our application into sub-applications?
+How can we partition our application into sub-applications?

+-By using server-side express routers

 ## Minimum Viable Product